FreddyyAndrews/ANP1105/README.md

   - Cilia move mucus and debris out of the lungs.
   - Scattered goblet cells secrete mucus that traps debris.

+  - Ciliated means having hair-like structures (cilia) on the surface of the cells that help move substances along the epithelial surface.

 - Simple columnar epithelium:
   - Single layer of tall cells with round to oval nuclei.
   - Lines the digestive tract from stomach to rectum, gallbladder, and excretory ducts of some glands.